A complete introduction to tags in Studio 5000 Logix Designer

 .png)

 Finally, the Alias Tag and Base Tag attributes let you configure one tag as an alias of another.
 An alias lets you assign another name to a tag.
 In this example, DINT_1 is an alias for DINT_2 and will always have the same value as DINT_2.
-This feature is used to map Local Tags to Controller Tags.
-Let’s talk about what that means in the next section
+This feature is often used to map Local Tags to Controller Tags.

 .png)